 As the leaves begin to change colours, this is the perfect option for a hot from the oven, delicious meal.
 The varying textures such as the flaky crust, soft vegetables, and creamy sauce compliment each other.

-Hands down this vegan stuffed acorn squash recipe not only tastes like fall but also will be the quickest thanksgiving main you’ll ever make.
+Hands down this vegan stuffed acorn squash recipe tastes like fall.
+Also it will be the quickest thanksgiving main you’ll ever make.

 Have you tried any of these vegan thanksgiving mains yet?

 Are you serving up any vegan mains this Thanksgiving?